Louis-Henri de La Rochefoucauld

-Louis-Henri de La Rochefoucauld (born March 2, 1985, in the 15th arrondissement of Paris, France) is a French writer and music and literary critic for the magazines GQ, Technikart, and Schnock.
+Louis-Henri de La Rochefoucauld (born 2 March 1985) is a French writer and music and literary critic for the magazines GQ, Technikart, and Schnock.

 Biography

-Louis-Henri de La Rochefoucauld entered the literary world in 2010 with his novel Les Vies Lewis, published by Léo Scheer.
+Louis-Henri de La Rochefoucauld was born in the 15th arrondissement of Paris in 1985.
+He entered the literary world in 2010 with his novel Les Vies Lewis, published by Léo Scheer.

-He won the 89th Prix des Deux Magots on January 25, 2022, for his work Châteaux de sable.
+He won the 89th Prix des Deux Magots on 25 January 2022, for his work Châteaux de sable.
 The following year, at the age of 38, he signed his first permanent contract as a literary critic for L'Express.